Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 </form>
 ```

-`FormGroupName`, being a subclass of `AbstractFromGroupDirective` it has all the attributes listed at the beginning of this section.
+`FormGroupName`, being a subclass of `AbstractFormGroupDirective` it has all the attributes listed at the beginning of this section.
 It acts as a container for `AbstractControl` instances as well.
 But, `FormGroup` can only be the top-level container.
 This means, you can't use `FormGroupName` as a top-level container as it will result in an error.

 `AbstractFormGroupDirective` provides a way to access to top level `FormGroup` instance: